No. 10 Duke dominates No. 11 Michigan State, 87-75

+“If we played like this last week, we would’ve won two games instead of one,” coach Mike Krzyzewski said.
+“But we didn’t because we’re learning.”

-Duke guard Tre Jones scored 20 points, matched a career high with 12 assists and made three steals as part of a defensive effort that forced 14 turnovers.
+Blue Devils guard Tre Jones scored 20 points, matched a career high with 12 assists and made three steals as part of a defensive effort that forced several turnovers early in the game and a total of 14.

+“The way we fought and the way we defended is something that we’ve done almost all season except last week,” Jones said.
+“So we’ve got to keep that up.”

-The Spartans (5-3) went into the game ”a little fragile,” according to coach Tom Izzo, and they looked out of sync and overmatched.
+The Spartans (5-3) went into the game “a little fragile,” according to Izzo, and they looked out of sync and overmatched.

 Duke went on an 8-1 run midway through the first half to build a double-digit cushion and led 45-29 at halftime.